 France does not produce such recognizable meat products as jamon or prosciutto.
 That does not prevent local producers from flooding the counters of appetizing raw smoked sausages and dried meat.

 The most famous is produced in Auvergne.
 Prices are quite standard (from 25 € per kg) – the less preservatives, the more expensive the product.

 It may be worth bringing some original French spices from Paris as well.
 For example, Dijon mustard is widely known all over the world and conveniently packaged in small jars.
 Those who find ready-made Tapenade pasta in the store, an indispensable attribute of Provencal cuisine, will definitely not regret it.

 Again, they cost quite sane money.
-In any case, much less than you will be asked to pay for even a short cruise on the Seine.
+In any case, less than you will be asked to pay for even a short River Seine cruise.